axyiee/scala-for-kotlin-developers/README.md

 of other programming languages.
 You can also think of implicit conversions, extractor objects, contextual abstractions and its advanced type system as a few of the concepts that Scala has.

+## After reading this guide

+If you want to go deeper into the Scala, I recommend reading the following videos, and/or documentation and books:

+- [Book: Scala 3](https://docs.scala-lang.org/scala3/book/introduction.html) - The official Scala 3 documentation
+- [Tutorial: Scala 3 Macros](https://docs.scala-lang.org/scala3/guides/macros/index.html) - The official Scala 3 macros documentation
+- [Book: Scala with Cats](https://www.scalawithcats.com/) - A book about functional programming in Scala with the Cats library
+- [Book: Cats](https://typelevel.org/cats/index.html) - The official Cats documentation
+- [Book: Cats Effect](https://typelevel.org/cats-effect/docs/getting-started) - The official Cats Effect (functional coroutines-like approach for Scala) documentation
+- [Presentation: Program as values](https://github.com/pslcorp/programs-as-values) - A presentation about the program as values concept
+- [Video: The Parallel typeclass in Cats by Jakub Kozłowski](https://www.youtube.com/watch?v=Tx5LdRCaDcY) - A video about the parallel typeclass in Cats

 ## That's it!

 That's it for this article.
 I hope you enjoyed it.
 If you have any questions, feel free to ask me or any other experienced